5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### DELETE Data/ContainerImage/{id}
-Delete a container entity.
+Delete a ContainerImage entity.

 Param:

-* id -  provide the guid id for the desired container entity to be deleted ex.
+* id -  provide the guid id for the desired ContainerImage entity to be deleted ex.
 92e97d88-d7f1-4d17-959f-b7e03083a547.

 Return:

-* 200 - Success, container was deleted.
+* 200 - Success, ContainerImage was deleted.
 * 404 - ContainerImage entity was not found.
 * 500 - An error occurred.